Jayson Tatum NBA Playoffs Player Props: Celtics vs. 76ers

-The Boston Celtics, Jayson Tatum included, match up versus the Philadelphia 76ers at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.
+Jayson Tatum and his Boston Celtics teammates face the Philadelphia 76ers in the 2023 NBA Playoffs, at 7:30 PM ET on Thursday.

-In this article, we break down Tatum's available prop bets, providing stats to help you figure out the best wagers to make.
+Below, we look at Tatum's stats and trends to help you pick out the most appealing prop bets.

 Jayson Tatum Prop Bets vs. the 76ers